RoyNisimov1/CHA/README.md

 I made it because I was bored, so please use something like Argon2 or Sha512 for real use cases.

+Also, there might already be a similar hashing function that I don't know of

 PS: I know my code looks bad